Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Honestly though, sometimes there’s just no easier way to put it.
 There is a limited amount of space on the page to write exercise programs.

-But, you still need a common language to use with any potential bandmates.
+You need a common language to use with any potential bandmates.

 Same thing here.